-Photovoltaic (PV) Lighting as an emerging technology
+Photovoltaic (PV) lighting as an emerging technology

 PV-powered luminaire systems are ideal for illuminating areas without a utility connection or to reduce the electrical use and cost for areas with an available connection.
-As a result, PV solutions are of interest to manufacturers, property owners, utilities and municipalities, and many other stakeholders.
+As a result, PV solutions interest manufacturers, property owners, utilities and municipalities, and many other stakeholders.
 Typical applications in residential, public spaces and infrastructure include:

 - Pathway stake lights